NinngyouYunt/Server_Markdown_Exmaple/README.md

   - It is a preference
   - Since the size of the file won't be too big, converting or not make no difference on the size of file fetched
   - It won't be a big deal for server to render a few extra file.
+  - Choose whatever is easier to use (is client-side package easier or is server-side easier)